1 min read

 What does the Zoom Rooms BAA exclude?

-Their terms say, “Certain AI Companion features may not be available at this time for healthcare and higher education customers with BAAs in place.”
+Zoom flags feature-level limits for some healthcare customers under a BAA, stating: “Certain AI Companion features may not be available” for some healthcare (and higher education) customers with BAAs in place.

 Conclusion